MrBounty/ZipponDB/README.md

 - `datetime`: A date time in yyyy/mm/dd-hh:mm:ss:mmmm

 All data types can be an array of those types using `[]` in front of it.
 So `[]int` is an array of integer.

-All data types can also be `null`.
-Except arrays that can only be empty.

 # Why I created it ?